kubedb/docs/docs/guides/mariadb/autoscaler/compute/cluster/index.md

 {
   "limits": {
     "cpu": "250m",
-    "memory": "350Mi"
+    "memory": "400Mi"
   },
   "requests": {
     "cpu": "250m",
-    "memory": "350Mi"
+    "memory": "400Mi"
   }
 }
 ```

-The above output verifies that we have successfully auto scaled the resources of the MariaDB replicaset database.
+The above output verifies that we have successfully autoscaled the resources of the MariaDB replicaset database.

 ## Cleaning Up